ultralytics/ultralytics/docs/en/index.md

 ### How can I get started with YOLO installation and setup?

 Getting started with YOLO is quick and straightforward.
 You can install the Ultralytics package using pip and get up and running in minutes.
-Here’s a basic installation command:
+Here's a basic installation command:

 ```bash
 pip install ultralytics